-This is one of those recipes that you’ll want to make all summer long and perhaps even brave cold winter days to get that grilled taste.
-These grilled vegetables are light and flavorful, healthy and pair well with just about any main dish.
-They’re also vegan, paleo and whole 30.
+These Grilled Vegetables with Balsamic and Basil are light and flavorful, healthy, and pair well with just about any main dish.
+They’re also vegan, keto, paleo, and whole 30.

 Red onion – an unassuming vegetable hiding a gentle sweetness and flavor behind its many layers.
 It took me a while to fully come around to this lovely vegetable.
 I used to catch glimpses of it at the market, modestly nestled next to the sweet and yellow variety but hardly ever did I think to cook with it.
 I guess it seemed a bit intimidating so I stuck with the familiar kind.